oolong32/cat_nav/README.md

 * Wether a page has a category
 * What happens with pages that have a category that is deleted?

+It seems these tests aren't neccessary at all.
+Django doesn't allow a page without category and deletes pages, when their category is deleted (not without asking first, of course).

 ##Documentation

 I try to record all neccessary changes to files outside of the app (this repo). _project_folder_ needs to be changed to the respective project's name.